arunsadhasivam/MachineLearning/SOLUTIONS/AnalyticVidhyaNotes/22) Responsible AI in the Generative AI Era/3) Principles of Responsible AI in the Generative AI Era.md

       in a manner that not only enhances  our lifes but also respect our values and safeguards of future.
     - by adhering to this principle we can navigate the transformative potential of genai while guarding against negative implications.
-    - making the most of the technological evolutions.
+    - Making most of the incredible technological evolution.